AmbientServices/AmbientServices.Async/README.md

 ## AA
 The static AA (AsyncAwait) class provides a way to make code async-ready little by little rather than the usual "forklift" update normally required due to the zombie virus nature of async.
 First, let's get one of my pet peeves out of the way.
 Async/Await in C# is a misnomer.
 There is nothing asynchronous about it.
-The work asynchronous implies there is a time element, and async/await code does *not* alter the timing or flow of the code.
+The d asynchronous implies there is a time element, and async/await code does *not* alter the timing or flow of the code.
 It simply runs it on another thread.
 Code running on another thread *can* run asynchronously, but async/await code does not do so.
 It is completely synchronized so that unless you're not using the await keyword with the "async" function (which is actually quite a rare thing to do), each line of code is run sequentially (ie. *synchronously*) one line at a time.
 However, that's the terminology they've used for the system, so from here on out, I will mostly ignore the reality that async is a misnomer.